cherianmpaul/windows-app/README.md

 # Windows UI Application
 This is a Windows Desktop UI, Single page application created using HTML, CSS3 and Vanilla Javascript.
 No JQuery or any Javascript Frameworks used.
 100% of the code is written on plain old Javascript.
+The primary purpose of this application is to demonstrate how we can create rich Windows user interface experience using Javascript and HTML.

 This is a single page web application.
-The look and feel is like a windows application but it is build on HTML, CSS3 and Javascript so it runs on a browser.
+The look and feel is like a windows application but it is built on HTML, CSS3 and Javascript so it runs on a browser.
+You can maintain address and print labels using this application.

 The UI was create with the help of code from [www.techumber.com](http://www.techumber.com).
 You can read the post [here](https://www.techumber.com/the-ultimate-windows7-desktop-using-pure-css3-jquery/).
 The original code from techumber.com uses jQuery but I have removed all jQuery code and rewrote those code in Javascript.